esjex/fitzgerald-gibson/README.md

-I’m a technical writer, editor and content strategist with over a decade of experience.
-I can help you with your team’s documentation and technical content.

 ## Technical content for humans, by humans

 I specialise in turning complex information into accessible technical content that makes your product easy for users to understand and use.
 My areas of expertise include: